 Operation Anthropoid, a secret plan to kill one of the Nazis' most brutal leaders, was the only successful assassination of a top Nazi officer during WWII.

 The word Anthropoid is Greek for “having the form of a human.”

 Operation Anthropoid was set out by the British organization known as the Special Operations Executive (SOE) which specialized in espionage and sabotage.
-The operation was approved by the Czechoslovak government, called the Provisional Government of Czechoslovakia, which was a particularly anti-fascist government and the legitimate government of Czechoslovakia during WWII.
+The operation was approved by the Czechoslovak government, called the Provisional Government of Czechoslovakia, which was considered the legitimate government of Czechoslovakia during World War II.

 Ultimately, in 1941, Heydrich was placed in charge of the “Final Solution.”
 This made him the main man in organizing the steps needed to ensure the extermination of all the Jews in Europe.